 When leaving LU and Sweden

-We sincerely hope that you have had both a rewarding and fun time as a student at Lund University.
-When moving away from a country and leaving a university, there are quite a few things to consider.
-To make things easier for you, we have compiled a checklist.
+We sincerely hope that you have had both a rewarding and enjoyable time as a student at Lund University.
+When moving from one country to another and leaving a university, there are many things to consider.
+To make things easier for you, we have put together a checklist.

 Apply for a degree certificate (degree students)

-If you have successfully completed a Bachelor’s or Master’s degree at Lund University, you will want to apply for a degree certificate.
+If you have successfully completed a Bachelor's or Master's degree at Lund University, you can apply for a degree certificate.

 Get a transcript of records (exchange students)